blrobin2/blrobin2.github.io/_posts/2018-11-12-aggr-haskell-part-1.md

+---
+layout: post
+title: "From JavaScript to Haskell, Part 1"
+excerpt: "A journey into Haskell, and my failings along the way"
+category: programming
+---

 ### Introduction
 A while ago, I made a music review aggregation app I called Aggr.
 You can find it at https://aggr-music.herokuapp.com/ .
 The concept is simple: every day, the scraper visits the RSS feeds of a few music review sites, collects the data that I care about, and builds a JSON object containing an array of reviews.
 Then, when you visit the page, you are served that JSON file formatted into an HTML table for easier browsing.